40 Clever Ways to Repurpose Old Kitchen Items

 ++++++++

-4. Cheese Grater Flip Calendar
+3. Cheese Grater Flip Calendar

 Make an old grater slicer useful again by turning it into a flip calendar.

 Fold a flat metal grater in half.
 Then, drill four holes in the top (front and back) and attach laminated month and date cards with binder rings.
-If you’d like to make your old flat metal grater into a flip grater and use the same art shown, you can download it here –> Flip Calendar Art.
+If you’d like to make your old metal grater into a flip grater and use the same art shown, download it here –> Flip Calendar Art.

 Photo of a cheese grater upcycled to make a flip calendar.
 Rings hold laminated month and date card.
 Grater is silver and folded in half to make this upcycled flip calendar.